nagarkarv/k8s-kateyes/README.md

-KATEYES™ - Visual Kubernetes Explorer ##
+# KATEYES™ (beta) - Visual Kubernetes Explorer

 ## Introduction

 Kateyes™ is a client server application that provides an eye into your kubernetes cluster.
 To visualize the cluster, kateyes - beta needs to be deployed into the cluster.

 ## Motivation
 Kubernetes is hard.
 But it solves lots of key problems that we have been experincing in the good old days.
 When an application gets deployed into the cluster, there are a set of kubernetes objects that get created with certain relationships between them.
 As the cluster grows and you deploy more and more applications, it gets seriously complex.

 There is a standard tool 'kubectl' that most of us would use to explore the cluster but then you need to understand how to use it to get the best results in a short time.
-More over you would need to fire atleast a couple of kubectl commands with different options to find out something within your cluster.
-And just imagine you are handed over a cluster from a previous owner!
+More over you would need to fire atleast a couple of kubectl commands with different options to find out related information from within your cluster.

+And just imagine you are handed over a cluster that has grown in the past years from a previous owner!

 ## Feautures
-In its first Beta release, it provides a deep insights of your applications deployed in the cluster and most importantly the relationships between few of its important kubernetes objects in a explorable tree format.
+In its first Beta release, Kateyes provides a deep insights of your applications deployed in the cluster and most importantly the relationships between few of its important kubernetes objects in a explorable tree format.
 The relationship is limited to a specific namespace for now.
 The following objects are supported.
 - [namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/)
 - [pods](https://kubernetes.io/docs/concepts/workloads/pods/)
 - [deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/)